 - Neutral: Provides foundation for accent colors

 If you're struggling with textile combinations or unsure which sizes work for your rental layout, YIDC's design coaching helps you make confident decisions that reflect your style while working within rental constraints.
+If you're still feeling stuck and haven't been able to move things forward, reach out at 408-306-5003 - a free consultation is a low-key way to get some direction and get unstuck.

 Hack #6: Swap Hardware for a Custom Look